jakoch/awesome-composer/README.md

 - [Composer SemVer Checker](https://semver.madewithlove.com/) - Enables you identify constraint to version resolution issues, by doing a semantic version check for Packagist hosted packages.
 - [Composer-Yaml](https://github.com/igorw/composer-yaml) - This tool converts `composer.yml` to `composer.json`.
 - [Studio](https://github.com/franzliedke/studio) - A workbench for developing Composer packages.
 Its an alternative to editing dependencies in the vendor folder or using [PathRepositories](https://getcomposer.org/doc/05-repositories.md#path) to load a local clone of your dependency into your project.
-- [OctoLinker Browser Extension](https://github.com/OctoLinker/OctoLinker) - Enables you to navigate Composer/NPM dependencies on Github.
+- [OctoLinker Browser Extension](https://github.com/OctoLinker/OctoLinker) - Enables you to navigate Composer/NPM dependencies on GitHub.
 - [ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to analyze dependencies and verify that no unknown imported symbols are used in the sources of a package.
 - [Composer-Unused](https://github.com/composer-unused/composer-unused) - A CLI tool, which scans your code and shows unused Composer dependencies.
 - [Composer-Normalize](https://github.com/ergebnis/composer-normalize) - The plugin helps to keep your `composer.json` file(s) consistent by restructuring and sorting entries (normalizing).